rbjakab/AdventOfCode/README.md

-# 🎄 Richard's Advent of Code 🎄
+# 🎄 My Advent of Code 🎄

 > **Starting in 2025!**
 > Learning **Go** one puzzle at a time 🚀